hamedhaghighi/hamedhaghighi.github.io/_pages/about.md

   gtag('config', 'UA-149714426-1');
 </script>

-I am an artificial intelligence researcher at the University of Tehran, and recently, I have received my M.Sc. degree in Computer Science from there.
-My main research interests are generative models, deep learning, computer vision, and audio signal processing.
-In detail, I work on modeling dependencies in high fidelity images and audio using deep generative models.
-While I mainly focus on these areas, I am also interested in other domains such as natural language processing, computer graphics, and any other artificial-intelligence-related task.
-[Here is my CV](../assets/Hamed_CV.pdf)
+I am a PhD student at the University of Warwick, UK, focusing on the application of deep generative models in autonomous driving, specifically in the synthesis of camera images and Lidar point clouds.
+Concurrently, I work as a machine learning researcher in the European Union-funded project, Hi-Drive, where I am involved in the development of a semi-automated annotation tool called ML-ADA.
+[Click here to view my CV.](../assets/Hamed_CV.pdf)